2023 Best International Business Schools in North Carolina

 On average, international business graduates from UNC Charlotte take out $21,350 in student loans while working on their degree.

 You’ll join some of the best and brightest minds around you if you attend Appalachian State University.
 The school came in at #5 on this year’s Best International Business Schools in North Carolina list.
-Located in the town of Boone, Appalachian State is a public college with a fairly large student population.
+Located in the distant town of Boone, Appalachian State is a public college with a very large student population.

 On average, international business graduates from Appalachian State take out $25,950 in student loans while working on their degree.